-Since the dominant time consuming part of SMACOF program is the iterative matrix multiplication, which is $O(k \cdot n^3)$ , Building parallel matrix multiplication is the most natural thought to implement parallel SMACOF in efficient way.
-Parallel matrix multiplication makes two benefits in terms of performance issue.
+Since the dominant time consuming part of SMACOF program is the iterative matrix multiplication, which is

+$O(k \cdot n^3)$, building parallel matrix multiplication is the most natural thought to implement parallel SMACOF in efficient way.
+Parallel matrix multiplication [4, 1, 9, 24, 12] makes two benefits in terms of performance issue.
 First, High hardware utilization and computation speed-up is achieved as implied in parallelism on multicore machines.
-In addition, the performance gain of cache memory usage is also achieved, since parallel matrix multiplication is composed of a number of small block matrix multiplication, which would be fit into cache line.
+In addition, the performance gain of cache memory usage is also achieved, since parallel matrix multiplication is composed of a number of small block matrix multiplications, which would be fitter into cache line than the whole matrix multiplication.
 Fitting into cache line reduces unnecessary cache interferences, such as false sharing and cache I/O overhead.
 The cache memory issue is significant in performance, as you see in Section 5.1.